-From cosy bakeries to pretty churches, Landour is so much more than pretty hills.
+From cosy bakeries to pretty churches, Landour is so much more than just pretty hills all around.
 If you aren’t familiar with the area and need a guide, we’ll tell you the best possible way to spend a weekend there, and all the places that need to be on your list for a relaxing weekend in the hills.

 Spend An Epic Weekend In Landour With Our Trusty Guide